The visit to this Tirumoolanathar

 Dakshinamurthy… Dakshinamurthy is

-sitting in sukhasana keeping his left leg on the right leg.
-The upper hands are
+sitting in sukhasana, keeping his left leg on the right leg.
+The upper hand is

-holding the Man-antilope and right hand is in the chin mudra and the left hand is
+holding the Man-antilope, and the right hand is in the chin mudra, and the left hand is

 on the thigh.
-Dakshinamurthy is shown with Jadabara and wears padra kundala.
+Dakshinamurthy is shown with Jadabara and wears a padra kundala.

 Kallala tree, Sanakatha Munivars, and Muyalagan are not shown.